leonliang10/ios-decal-proj4/README.md

-# GraphMe
+# PlotMe

 ## Author
 * Leon Liang

 ## Purpose
-GraphMe is a graphing application that helps users plot graphs with precision.
+PlotMe is a graphing application that helps users plot graphs with precision.
-GraphMe utilizes the camera on iOS devices to allow users to trace their desire plots on paper.
-(79 chars) GraphMe can also be used to convert plots into functions through image processing.
+PlotMe utilizes the camera on iOS devices to allow users to trace their desire plots on paper.
+PlotMe can also be used to convert plots into functions through image processing.

 ## Features
 Bullet Points: [List each feature you will implement. e.g. Ability to view outfit pages with photos.
 Filter by cat size.
 Users can share outfit page listings with friends.]